Stand-up roller coaster: History

 The first stand-up roller coasters in the world were originally built as sit-down roller coasters.
 Japanese manufacturer TOGO designed stand-up roller coasters that were first deployed in 1982 on Momonga Standing & Loop Coaster, originally built in 1979 at Yomiuriland in Tokyo, Japan.
 The same change was also performed on Dangai at the former Thrill Valley amusement park in Gotemba, Shizuoka, Japan.
 Both rides added stand-up trains in 1982, with Dangai opening one day before Momonga Standing & Loop Coaster.

 The first stand-up roller coaster in the United States was also a former sit-down model.
-Screamroller at Worlds of Fun was a corkscrew model built by Arrow Dynamics in 1976.
-In 1983, Arrow designed a stand-up train for the attraction, and the ride was subsequently renamed Extreme roller after the trains were added.
-The track and structure were not designed for stand-up trains, however, and the original sit-down trains were reinstalled in 1984.
-They remained in place until the attraction was removed in 1988.

-Two new stand-up roller coasters opened in the United States in 1984.
-One was another retrofit similar to Extreme roller called Rail Blazer.
-It was originally built by Arrow and debuted as River King Mine Train during the grand opening of Six Flags St. Louis in 1971, and the stand-up trains were added for the 1984 season when the attraction was renamed.
-Like Extremeroller, the track wasn't intended for use with stand-up trains, and a fatal accident in 1984 involving a passenger that fell to her death prompted a recall of the trains.
-The original trains and name were then restored.
-The other stand-up coaster to open in 1984 was King Cobra at Kings Island, manufactured by TOGO, which was the first in the world to be designed from the ground up for standing passengers.
-The attraction operated from 1984 to 2001.
+Screamroller at Worlds of Fun was a common corkscrew layout found at multiple parks and was built by Arrow Dynamics in 1976.
+In 1983, Arrow designed its own stand-up train for the attraction, and the ride was subsequently renamed ExtremeRoller after the trains were added.
+The original sit-down trains were reinstalled several years later.
+Arrow retrofitted another coaster in 1984 called River King Mine Train, which originally debuted at the grand opening of Six Flags St. Louis in 1971.
+Arrow added stand-up trains for the 1984 season, and the attraction was renamed Rail Blazer.
+The track wasn't intended for use with stand-up trains, and a fatal accident in 1984 – involving a passenger that was ejected from her seat – prompted a recall of the trains.
+The original trains and name of the ride were restored in 1985.

+TOGO set out to design the first ever stand-up roller coaster from the ground up and successfully tested a prototype in the parking lot of their Tokyo plant.
+Named Astro-Comet, the prototype was purchased by Kings Island, an amusement park in the US looking for the proper ride to celebrate the 100th anniversary of America's first roller coaster.
+It opened at Kings Island in 1984 as King Cobra and operated until 2001.

-The last stand-up roller coaster manufactured was Georgia Scorcher, which opened at Six Flags Over Georgia in 1999.
-In 2005, Batman: The Escape at the now-defunct Six Flags Astroworld was disassembled and placed in storage at Six Flags Darien Lake.
+In 1986, Intamin built their first stand up coaster, Shockwave at Six Flags Magic Mountain (later renamed Batman: The Escape and relocated to the now-defunct Six Flags AstroWorld), which used four across seating and their new box spine track, and featured Intamin's first vertical loop.
+In 2005, it was disassembled and placed in storage at Six Flags Darien Lake, where it sat until its eventual removal in 2017.

+The most recent stand-up roller coaster to be manufactured (the first since 1999's Georgia Scorcher at Six Flags Over Georgia) was SeaWorld Orlando's surfing-themed Pipeline: The Surf Coaster, which opened on May 27, 2023.
+In addition to surfboard-designed cars, Pipeline features modernized and comfortable vest restraints and bicycle-style seats which move several inches up and down, to simulate the feelings of actually surfing.
+Unlike the older style, it also features two across seating and a launch.